martinssluis/martinssluis/README.md

 # Luís Martins

-> *"Everybody wants to know what I would do if I didn't win.
-I guess we'll never know." - Kanye West*
+> *"You don’t have to be special.
+You just have to be what most people aren’t: Consistent" - Tom Brady*

 ---